Ads that match the moment make an impact

 Multi-device listeners in India stream music for 2.5 hours per day1.
 These are precious screenless moments on screenless devices such as home speakers, cars, gaming consoles, smart TVs.

 Audio is being valued as a great outlet to deal with visual fatigue from screens and uplift the mood or ease anxiety.
-56% of Gen Z tells us that screen-less moments offer a nice escape from a world of visual, overload.4
+For 56% of Spotify’s Gen Z audience screen-less moments offer a nice escape from a world of visual, overload.4

 With over 4 billion playlists on Spotify — whether they are working, cooking, relaxing, or even sleeping, there are endless opportunities to know what your audience is listening to and you can match your creative to that vibe.